gvwilson/ds4se/02_basic/index.md

 ## How can we select subsets of data?

 -   Suppose we want to look at the low values in the data
--   Do this by <span g="filter">filtering</span> data and calculating values for the rows we have kept
+-   Do this by [filtering](g:filter) data and calculating values for the rows we have kept
     -   "Keep" would have been a better name than "filter", but we're stuck with it
 -   Create another small dataframe to demonstrate